tpsilva/PTCGAPI/README.md

 # Pokémon Card API

-A small Python project that loads card data from JSON files in the `data/` directory and exposes a minimal FastAPI endpoint to look up a card's name by language.
+A small Python project that loads card data from JSON files in the `data/` directory and exposes a minimal FastAPI endpoint to look up a card's name and category by language.

 ## Requirements